-Note: Excel always stores numbers internally as floats, which is the reason why the int converter rounds numbers first before turning them into integers.
-Otherwise it could happen that e.g. 5 might be returned as 4 in case it is represented as a floating point number that is slightly smaller than 5.
-Should you require Python's original int in your converter, use raw int instead.
+Note: Excel delivers all numbers as floats in the interactive mode, which is the reason why the int converter rounds numbers first before turning them into integers.
+Otherwise it could happen that e.g., 5 might be returned as 4 in case it is represented as a floating point number that is slightly smaller than 5.
+Should you require Python's original int in your converter, use raw int' instead.